 Julius Meinl I opens a spice shop in Vienna’s city centre in which he sells green coffee beans, cocoa, tea, spices, rice and sugar.

-The competitive President coffee is launched.
+The premium President coffee is launched.

 Focusing on our core coffee business and international expansion, Julius Meinl coffee becomes well-known beyond Austria’s borders.
 A Julius Meinl coffee house in Chicago opens.

 Italian star designer Matteo Thun relaunches the Meinl logo and develops a new, trendy cup design.

 Julius Meinl builds the largest coffee house in the world between the Natural History and History of Art Museums on Vienna’s Ringstrasse during the 2008

 Julius Meinl’s 1862 PREMIUM coffee is launched for the restaurant trade.
 It is characterized by its extraordinary taste, unique design and state of the art